cormoran/dya-dash-keyboard/README.md

 ## Firmware

-Pre-built ZMK firmware is available in [release page](https://github.com/cormoran/dya-dash-keyboard/releases).
+Firmware is available in https://github.com/cormoran/zmk-keyboard-dya-dash.

+You can download pre-built binaries in [the release page](https://github.com/cormoran/zmk-keyboard-dya-dash/releases).

 The firmware supports keymapping update with [ZMK studio](https://zmk.studio/).

 ## Gallery